JimTheScientist/GoldFoshClues/README.md

 A [Video Transcript](/videotranscript/README.md)

-## Lyrics
+## Lyrics + Video Analysis

 The lyrics used in the can be found below, and links to clues will be below each line.
+Also a quite detailed anylsis of the video can also be found.

 The [Lyrics File](/lyrics/README.md)